mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 Read about [complex queries on the relation object](iterating_tables_in_batches.md#complex-queries-on-the-relation-object) for considerations on how to use CTEs.
 We have found in some situations that CTEs can become problematic in use (similar to the n+1 problem above).
 In particular, hierarchical recursive CTE queries such as the CTE in [AuthorizedProjectsWorker](https://gitlab.com/gitlab-org/gitlab/-/issues/325688) are very difficult to optimize and don't scale.
 We should avoid them when implementing new features that require any kind of hierarchical structure.

-However, in many simpler cases, such as this [example](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/43242#note_61416277), CTEs can be quite effective as an optimization fence.
+CTEs have been effectively used as an optimization fence in many simpler cases, such as this [example](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/43242#note_61416277).
+Beginning in PostgreSQL 12, [CTEs are inlined then optimized by default](https://paquier.xyz/postgresql-2/postgres-12-with-materialize/).
+To keep the old behavior, marking CTEs with keyword `MATERIALIZED` is necessary and we have [a custom Arel node](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/56976) that can optionally introduce `AS MATERIALIZED` SQL string depending on whether PostgreSQL 12 or 11 is running.

 ## Cached Queries